 - A number of witnesses litigated their subpoenas in attempts to avoid testimony or limit their testimony: Chesebro; Deason; Eastman; Ellis; false electors; Graham; Hice; Kemp; and Meadows.
 The majority of individuals were unsuccessful in challenging their subpoenas, with limited exceptions (Deason and Jones). - In February 2023, a group of news organizations filed suit asking for full access to the SGJ report. - In March 2023, Trump filed a motion to quash the final report of the SGJ.
 Cathy Latham, a false elector for Trump, later filed a motion to join Trump's and the judge extended the deadline for DA Willis' office to respond to both motions.
 In March 2023, counsel for David Shafer (chair of the GOP Republican Party) sent a letter to DA Willis arguing that Shafer was following legal advice and broke no laws when participating as a false elector for Trump in the 2020 election. - In April 2023, DA Willis office filed a motion to disqualify an attorney, Kimberly Bourroughs Debrow, who is representing ten of the false electors.
 The motion alleges Debrow failed to inform her clients about the potential immunity deals offered by the DA's office last summer. - In May 2023, DA Willis filed a motion asking the court to deem her request to remove Debrow moot now that eight of her false elector clients have accepted immunity deals and her other false elector clients have hired new counsel. - In July 2023, the Georgia Supreme Court unanimously rejected Trump's direct petition to that court asking for DA Willis to be disqualified from the 2020 presidential election probe and for the SGJ's final report to be quashed. - In July 2023, Trump filed a motion alleging that DA Willis has a conflict of interest and should be removed from 2020 election interference case because she has used this probe to solicit campaign donations. - In July 2023, Fulton County Superior Court Chief Judge Ural Glanville ruled that all active county superior court judges should be recused from the civil case Trump filed against DA Willis and Judge McBurney and assigned the case to the Seventh Judicial Administrative District.
 The Seventh District covers 14 counties in the northwestern portion of the state.
-Senior Superior Court Judge Stephen Schuster, a former Cobb County judge, has been assigned to this case and has scheduled a hearing for August 10. - In August 2023, Judge McBurney announced that the SGJ report would be released in full on September 8.
+Senior Superior Court Judge Stephen Schuster, a former Cobb County judge, has been assigned to this case and has scheduled a hearing for August 10. - In July 2023, Judge McBurney rejected Trump's and Latham's, one of the false electors, motion to quash DA Willis' investigation, finding that they did not have standing to make this challenge before indictments are announced.